flatrick/t.flight-hotas-x-mw5merc/linux.md

 ## Why was all of this necessary?

 _MechWarrior 5_ has very poor joystick support natively on Windows.

 The joystick support is so painfully bad and just not broadly present in a general sense on Windows that trying make the generally poor joystick support in Linux gaming work with the poor MW5 Windows joystick support is like trying to thread a needle in a fucking hurricane while you're on fire.

 I tried a lot of less absurd ways to do this, and was ultimately sabotaged by how under-developed the built-in joystick support is on MW5.

-You can setup the "HOTASMappings.Remap" file to work in Linux by plugging your joysticks into a Windows computer, collecting the Vendor and Product ID strings from the Device Manager there, and then putting that into the HOTASMappings.Remap file on your linux machine and it will recognize the joysticks if they are in DInput layer.
+You can setup the `HOTASMappings.Remap` file to work in Linux by plugging your joysticks into a Windows computer, collecting the **Vendor** and **Product ID** strings from the **Device Manager** there, and then putting that into the `HOTASMappings.Remap` file on your Linux machine and it will recognize the joysticks if they are in `DInput` layer.

 You can even figure out the offset value that's necessary to get at the midpoint of the axis.

-But the graduated axial input doesn't work, I just get full left authority when the joystick touches the left side of the axis, and then if I touch the right side of the axis I get full right authority until I go back to the left side.
+**But the graduated axial input doesn't work**, I just get full left authority when the joystick touches the left side of the axis, and then if I touch the right side of the axis I get full right authority until I go back to the left side.
 I play tons of 'Windows' space games on Linux and never had this kind of issue.

-I actually wrote a really impassioned email to Piranha's MW5 tech support email contact about the bad HOTAS support basically ruining my life and being absurd for a game where mechs are literally being piloted using HOTAS inside the game, back when I couldn't get dinput to work before I figured out my current solution.
-GM Zen was very gracious with me, and said that "expanded HOTAS support is a frequently requested feature" and that he always forwards feedback about it to the overall MW5 team.
-Here's to hoping Piranha shows us some stepped up HOTAS support in future releases!